Archive Scanner: The First Purpose-Built Digitization Technology in North America for Archive Collections

 - British Museum, London

-Siemens produces MRT/roentgen/x-ray scanners and uses the Archive Scanner to scan bound manuals, loose paper files, construction plans and other materials for easy transmission to any health authorities such as the FDA that may require them for certification or regulatory purposes
+Siemens produces MRT/roentgen/x-ray scanners and uses the Archive Scanner to scan bound manuals, loose paper files, construction plans and other materials.
+This makes transmission to any health authorities such as the FDA that may require them for certification or regulatory purposes quick and easy.

 The Archive Scanner can digitize almost anything